Unit 5 - Practice Quiz

 B. Encoder-Decoder (Seq2Seq)

-C. Decoder-Only
+C. Encoder-Only

 16 In a traditional Seq2Seq model, what is the role of the Encoder?

-A. To generate the output sequence
+A. To visualize the data

 B. To calculate the loss function